t0nylombardi/rails_template/README.md

 This Rails template sets up A Rails project with Docker, Rspec, Devise, and Tailwind.

 ## Requirements
-- Docker and `docker-compose` (typically installed via Docker Desktop)
+- Docker
+- Ruby 3.x and above
-- Requires Rails 7.0.x and above
+- Rails 7.0.x and above

 ## Initial Installation